n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

  Current Build Will not save found key file untill you set path in VI But will copy it to the clip baord.
  Pipe Data format issues causes loss in 1 in a few thousands lines.
 Still trying to figure this out.
  Need to set or automate path to save Found Key file.
-Would love some contributers.
+Loop timing is sajustablt as throttle Becuase doesn't handle pipe wait properly but could be fixed possibly.
+Default is 2 Ms. collaborators Welcome!

 Labview Version 2020 Linux Bitcoin Key finder
 Uses Fasy Keygen By Magnuspub with Mod's.